WCOA (AM): History

 City Clerk John E. Frenkel Sr., who used the moniker Breezy Boy from the Gulf, hosted the first program.
 It featured local talent, city officials and representatives of area military bases.
 The grand finale was a rendition of a song called "Down Pensacola Way" that was composed especially for the big unveiling.
 According to letters and calls, over 700 people listened to the first broadcast.

 When the city government changed form in 1931, WCOA was purchased by John C. Pace for $6,500.
 When he purchased the station on December 1, 1931, he indicated he would spend $20,000 in modernizing the station.
 The studios were moved to the San Carlos Hotel where they remained until 1949.
 Pace eventually sold the station to the company that owned the Pensacola News Journal newspaper, which sold it in 1957.

 The station increased its power to 5,000 watts September 8, 1947.

-WCOA operated for many years as an affiliate of NBC.
+WCOA operated for many years as a network affiliate of NBC Radio.
 The programming featured middle of the road music, news and sports.
 The station's popularity grew.
-In 1956 when WCOA celebrated 30 years on the air, congratulatory telegrams were received from musicians such as Nat King Cole and Frank Sinatra.
+In 1956, when WCOA celebrated 30 years on the air, congratulatory telegrams were received from musicians such as Nat King Cole and Frank Sinatra.

 The station changed ownership, location and network affiliation several more times over the years.
 In 1991, the programming switched to a news-talk format.

 WCOA also has a place in the Congressional Record, recognizing the 80th anniversary of WCOA.